-Updated version of the working paper available (2nd February 2021)
+This is an updated version of the working paper (updated 18th June 2021)

 This paper investigates whether there are any links between being made unemployed and increasing support for radical right-wing political parties.